 b.
-Financial assets measured at fair value through profit or loss i) Financial assets (continued)
+Financial assets measured at fair value through profit or loss c.
+Financial assets measured at fair value through other comprehensive income

 Financial assets measured at fair value through profit or loss ("FVTPL") are measured at each reporting date at fair value without the deduction of transaction costs that the Group may incur on sale or disposal of the financial asset in the future.
 Gains and losses, both on subsequent measurement and derecognition, are recognized in consolidated statement of profit or loss.